Best Day Trips by Train from Nice: Easy French Riviera Towns You Can Visit Without a Car

 Best for: dramatic coastal scenery, quieter beaches, Esterel mountain views

-The station itself is small but well placed within walking distance of the harbor and several beaches, including Plage de l’Aiguille, one of the most scenic swimming spots along this part of the Riviera.
-Hiking is also a popular activity in this area, including along the Sentier du Littoral (Coastal Path) or more serious hikes in the Massif de l’Estérel above Théoule.
+The train station is small but well placed within walking distance of the harbor and several beaches, including Plage de l’Aiguille, one of the most scenic swimming spots along this part of the Riviera.

-Departure station: Nice Ville
+🚏Departure station: Nice Ville

-Arrival station: Cannes
+🚏Arrival station: Cannes

 Train time: about 30–35 minutes